JLisarte/projeto_pagina_galaxies/README.md

   <a href="https://jlisarte.github.io/projeto_pagina_galaxies/" target="_blank">https://jlisarte.github.io/projeto_pagina_galaxies/</a>
 </p>

-## 🚀 Tecnologias
+## 🚀 Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

 - HTML e CSS
 - Git e Github
 - Figma

-## 💻 Projeto
+## 💻 Project

-Esse projeto de página com listagem de galáxias é desenvolvido no nível 03 do Explorer.
+This page project with a list of galaxies is developed at level 03 of Explorer.

 ---

-Feito por Shadowkhan - Juliano Lisarte
+Made by Shadowkhan - Juliano Lisarte